ampproject/amphtml/contributing/TESTING.md

 ## Testing on Sauce Labs

 We use [Sauce Labs](https://saucelabs.com) to perform cross-browser testing (thanks Sauce Labs!).
-In general local testing (i.e. gulp test) and the automatic test run on [Travis](https://travis-ci.org/ampproject/amphtml/pull_requests) that happens when you send a pull request are sufficient, but if you want to run your tests across multiple environments/browsers before sending your PR we recommend using Sauce Labs as well.
+In general local testing (i.e. gulp [unit|integration]) and the automatic test run on [Travis](https://travis-ci.org/ampproject/amphtml/pull_requests) that happens when you send a pull request are sufficient, but if you want to run your tests across multiple environments/browsers before sending your PR we recommend using Sauce Labs as well.

 To run the tests on Sauce Labs: